allan10carlo86/EuroPayments/README.md

 - Open the command prompt / terminal where you cloned the repository.
 - Execute Command java -jar Euro.jar -> This will execute the run

-**Running the testng.xml

-- Go to testng.xml --> right click --> Run As --> TestNG Suite

 **Running the Individual Modules